Elise Stefanik

-Elise Marie Stefanik (/stəˈfɑːnᵻk/ stə-FAH-nik; born July 2, 1984) is an American politician serving as the U.S. representative for since 2015.
-As chair of the House Republican Conference from 2021 to 2025, she was the fourth-ranking House Republican.
-Stefanik's district covers most of the North Country and the Adirondack Mountains as well as some of the outer suburbs of Utica.
-In addition to being the first woman to occupy her House seat, Stefanik was 30 years of age when first elected to the House in 2014; at the time, she was the youngest woman in history to be elected to Congress.
+Elise Marie Stefanik (/stəˈfɑːnᵻk/ stə-FAH-nik; born July 2, 1984) is an American politician who has served as the U.S. representative for since 2015.
+From 2021 to 2025, she served as chair of the House Republican Conference.

-Stefanik was elected as a moderate Republican.
-However, she has since moved considerably towards the right, as she aligned herself with Donald Trump during his first term as president.
-She strongly opposed the first impeachment of Trump in 2019 amid the Trump–Ukraine scandal and backed his attempts to overturn the 2020 United States presidential election, objecting to Pennsylvania's electoral votes after Trump supporters were involved in the 2021 United States Capitol attack.
-Stefanik was elected chair of the House Republican Conference in May 2021 after incumbent Liz Cheney was removed due to her opposition to then-former president Trump.
+Stefanik was elected as a moderate Republican but aligned herself with Donald Trump during his first term as president.
+Stefanik strongly opposed the first impeachment of Trump in 2019 and objected to Pennsylvania's electoral votes in the 2020 U.S. presidential election.
+Stefanik was elected chair of the House Republican Conference in May 2021 after Liz Cheney was removed from the position for her vocal opposition to Trump.

-Known for her pro-Israel beliefs, Stefanik gained national attention in December 2023 for her intense questioning of university presidents during a widely-televised U.S. congressional hearing on antisemitism.
-Stefanik's questioning contributed to the resignation of Liz Magill, the president of the University of Pennsylvania.
+In 2023, Stefanik gained national attention for her aggressive questioning of university presidents during a widely televised U.S. congressional hearing on antisemitism, which contributed to the resignation of Liz Magill as the president of the University of Pennsylvania.
 Stefanik was awarded the Dr. Miriam and Sheldon Adelson Defender of Israel Award by the Zionist Organization of America.
-She has supported the view that Israel has a "biblical right" to the occupied West Bank.

-On January 20, 2025, President Trump nominated Stefanik to serve as the United States ambassador to the United Nations.
-However, on March 27, 2025, Stefanik's nomination was withdrawn amidst concerns about how her departure from the House would affect the thin House Republican majority.

-Stefanik is currently a candidate in the 2026 New York gubernatorial election, having announced her candidacy in November 2025.
+In January 2025, President Trump nominated Stefanik to serve as the United States ambassador to the United Nations.
+Trump withdrew the nomination in March over concerns that her departure from the House would affect the thin House Republican majority.
+In November 2025, Stefanik announced her candidacy in the 2026 New York gubernatorial election, but ended her campaign the following month and announced she would not run for re-election to Congress.